sgmurphy/wordpress-plugins/broken-link-checker/readme.txt

 Oh, and one more thing… we hope you enjoy our free offerings as much as we’ve loved making them for you!

 == Changelog ==

+= 2.4.0 =
+* Enhance: Improved editing and unlinking of URLs.
+* Fix: Resolved issue with implicit conversion from float to int in YouTube links.

 = 2.3.0 =
 * New: Connect to the Cloud Engine API directly without installing the Dashboard plugin.